 Trigger finger is when the finger gets stuck in a bent position then snaps straight.
 Think of it as pulling and releasing a trigger, hence the name.
 An inflamed tendon causes this.
 Trigger finger is also known as stenosing tenosynovitis.
-Anyone can suffer from trigger fingers, but women, those with diabetes, those with rheumatoid arthritis, and those who participate in activities that strain the hands often are most at risk for developing trigger fingers.
+Anyone can suffer from fingers, but women, those with diabetes, , and those who participate in activities that strain the hands are often most at risk for developing trigger fingers.

 What are the Symptoms of Trigger Finger?

 Symptoms of trigger finger include stiffness, popping or clicking of the finger, tenderness, swelling, and pain.
 He tThe most common symptom is when your finger gets stuck in a bent position.
 Oftentimes, the trigger finger is worse in the morning.

 Non-severe cases can be treated with splints and medication, but more severe trigger finger cases will need surgery by a.

 Treatment for Trigger Finger

 For those with a less severe case of trigger finger, non-surgical steroid injections and the use of a splint can help eliminate inflammation and pain.

 If surgery is needed, minimally invasive surgical treatment options are available.
 At the Fitzmaurice Hand Institute, they use the Endotech Endoscopic treatment to help with trigger fingers.
 This is a much safer alternative to traditional surgery.